apollographql/federation/docs/source/entities.md

 ## Migrating entities and fields (advanced)

 As your federated graph grows, you might decide that you want an entity (or a particular field of an entity) to originate in a different subgraph.
-Apollo Gateway helps you perform these migrations safely.
+This is _only_ possible _if_ you're using managed federation and a schema registry.
+If you're _not_ using managed federation, Apollo can't help you rename fields.

 ### Entity migration